RodrigaoCabrera/Alkemy-Lab-Project/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app), using the [Redux](https://redux.js.org/) and [Redux Toolkit](https://redux-toolkit.js.org/) template.

+React-spinner-loader provides simple React SVG spinner component which can be implemented for async await operation before data loads to the view.
+[React Spinner Loader] (https://github.com/mhnpd/react-loader-spinner)

 ## Available Scripts

 In the project directory, you can run: